floto/floto-example/README.md

 );
 ```
 Here are the parameters of the host and the build methods defined.
+In postDeploy you can put all tasks the Host have to do while deployment.
 ###Define hostname in machine
 ```javascript
 run("echo " + host.name + " > /etc/hostname ");